 To achieve this goal, I will use an open source state of art navigation mesh construction toolset called Recast to achieve static avoidance and shortest path calculation.
-What’s more, I will also utilize a path-finding and spatial reasoning toolkit Detour to achieve dynamic avoidance among agents in the path and to completed calculation of each frame of the simulation [4].
+I will also utilize a path-finding and spatial reasoning toolkit Detour to achieve dynamic avoidance among agents in the path and to completed calculation of each frame of the simulation [4].
 Using these open source platforms, I will build the lower level of my approach – QueueBehaviorApp.
-QueueBehaviorApp will simulate crowd behaviors such as pair walking, queue up and form single/pair waiting lines, agent switch from one waiting line to the others and do security checking.
+QueueBehaviorApp will simulate crowd behaviors such as pair walking, queue up and form single/pair waiting lines, agents switching from one waiting line to the others and then doing security checking.
 The image below is the mockup demo that demonstrates the scene I will create.
-In this scene, agents generated and walk from left to right.
+In this scene, agents are generated and walk from left to right.
 Among each agent, some agents might know each other, so they walk with each other while others walk alone.
-Once agent reach the security gate, agent stops for a few seconds to simulate the security checking process.
+Once agents reach the security gate, agents stops for a few seconds to simulate the security checking process.
 If the security gate is occupied, the upcoming agents wait behind.
-Thus, the lines are created, if agents in the line are not satisfied with the length of the line, they will look at left of right side of line to find out if there has any shorter line to go to.
+Thus, the lines are created.
+If agents in the line are not satisfied with the length of the line, they will look to the left of right side of line to find out if there are any shorter line to go to.
 If there is a shorter line, the agent will leave its original line and queue up to a better line.

 However, before doing that, I will initialize scene to generate input for the crowd simulation.
 Below is the mockup demo of the application interface with detailed requirement that could help understand the input and default requirements of the crowd simulation:

 In this simulation, agents are initialized at the left side of the scene (start position) and disappear at the right side of the scene (end position).
-Agents in scene will move from left to right, this moving direction determines the direction of the waiting line, the waiting line grow from right to left.
-In the simulation, there has two line of agents always standing at the same position in the whole simulation.
+Agents in scene will move from left to right, this moving direction determines the direction of the waiting line, with the waiting line grow from right to left.
+In the simulation, there are two lines of agents always standing at the same position in the whole simulation.
 These two lines of agents play roles as security faculties of the event in the simulation to simulate security check.
-The upcoming agents will stop in front of the security faculty for a few seconds to simulate security check (or ticket check) as we do in our real life.
+The upcoming agents will stop in front of the security faculty for a few seconds to simulate a security check (or a ticket check) as we do in our real life.
 Once agents finish check, they continue moving to their final destination.

 Method